'Barbie' leads Golden Globe nominations with 9, followed closely by 'Oppenheimer'

 Yorgos Lanthimos’ “Poor Things” and Scorsese’s “Killers of the Flower Moon” both received seven nominations each.
 “Poor Things” saw nominations for Lanthimos, its actors Emma Stone, Mark Ruffalo, Willem Dafoe, and Tony McNamara for screenplay.
 “Killers of the Flower Moon” got nods for Scorsese, for direction and co-writing the screenplay with Eric Roth, and stars Leonardo DiCaprio, Lily Gladstone and Robert De Niro.

 Stone, who was also nominated for the Showtime series “The Curse,” said in a statement that she was “Feeling extremely bewildered and thankful for it all.”
-She also said her “Poor Things” character Bella Baxter is her favorite and that she was “so grateful for the opportunity to be a part of this magical film experience.”
+She also said her “Poor Things” character Bella Baxter is her favorite.

-DiCaprio also used his statement to praise Gladstone: “She is the soul of our film and helped to bring this sinister and painful part of our nation’s history to life,” he wrote.
+DiCaprio praised Gladstone in his statement: “She is the soul of our film and helped to bring this sinister and painful part of our nation’s history to life,” he wrote.
 The film is about the murders of wealthy Osage individuals in Oklahoma in the early 20th century.

 “Succession” was the top-nominated television program, with nine nods including for series stars Brian Cox, Jeremy Strong, Sarah Snook and Kieran Culkin, followed by Hulu’s “The Bear.”